digital-asset/daml-finance/README.md

 You can build a release version (no tests in the `*.dar`) by running `daml build` in the root directory, or a dev version that includes test from `daml-test`.

+Source-code documentation can be generated through `make doc`.

+# Contribution Policy

+If you wish to contribute to this project, please contact us first via Github.
+In future, we do plan to accept external contributions, contingent on the Digital Asset CLA.

 # References